Skip to main content

 Set up authentication

 If you're interested in how we use a library to handle auth for our code, or to get started, examine the auth.js file in the GitHub repository.
-This file contains a function named getAccessToken which executes an OAuth 2.0 protocol to retrieve authentication credentials based on your client id and client secret.
+This file contains a function named getAccessToken which executes an OAuth 2.0 protocol to retrieve authentication credentials based on your client ID and client secret.
 Then, we return the actual token that can be passed as an authorization header in each request.

 To set up your credentials, create an .env file which will be protected by the .gitignore file.
 You will need to add your MODELER_CLIENT_ID, MODELER_CLIENT_SECRET, MODELER_AUDIENCE, which is modeler.cloud.camunda.io in a Camunda 8 SaaS environment, and MODELER_BASE_URL, which is https://modeler.camunda.io/api/v1.